isomerpages/moe-ganengsengsch/_nurture-at-gess/GESS Distinctive Programmes/GESS Probes Applied Learning Programme (ALP).md

 <p style="text-align:center;">Gessians tinkering with face-recognition technology</p>

-![Creating a prototype that executes different commands based on the colours it captures](/images/alp%208.jpeg) Creating a prototype that executes different commands based on the colours it captures
+![Creating a prototype that executes different commands based on the colours it captures](/images/alp%208.jpeg)
-<p style="text-align:center;">Dental Therapist - Ms Elaine</p>
+<p style="text-align:center;">Creating a prototype that executes different commands based on the colours it captures</p>

-![A thumbs-up for the ALP (STEM) workshop organized by our partner at Central CDC](/images/alp%209.jpeg) A thumbs-up for the ALP (STEM) workshop organized by our partner at Central CDC
+![A thumbs-up for the ALP (STEM) workshop organized by our partner at Central CDC](/images/alp%209.jpeg)
-<p style="text-align:center;">Dental Therapist - Ms Elaine</p>
+<p style="text-align:center;">A thumbs-up for the ALP (STEM) workshop organized by our partner at Central CDC</p>